Expat in Holland

 These conditions are: (1) you live in an EU country, in Liechtenstein, Norway, Iceland, Switzerland, Bonaire, Sint Eustatius or Saba, (2) you pay tax in the Netherlands on more than 90% of your worldwide income and (3) you can submit a personal income statement from the tax authorities of your country of residence.
 Only if you meet these conditions, you will be entitled to deductible items, tax credits and tax-free allowance.

 Do you have a partner?
-And do you want the Dutch IRS to consider your partner a tax partner?
+And do you want the Dutch Tax Authorities to consider your partner a tax partner?
 This is only possible if you meet above conditions.

 The year after the year of your immigration, you will be treated the same as a Dutch resident and have the same tax benefits which can be claimed in the regular P-form.